easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 Validation - Pharmacokinetic
 --------------------

 The PK model was validated by comparing the plasma concentration calculated by the engine to plasma concentration curves found in the literature.
-The comparisons are shown in Figures 2-14.
+The comparisons are shown in the following figures.
 No available data was found for Epinephrine, so this drug was only validated from a PD perspective.

 <a href="./plots/Drugs/Albuterol.jpg"><img src="./plots/Drugs/Albuterol.jpg" width="1100"></a>
 <center>